• Free shipping from 90€

 Go to homepage

-In some families, there is a nice tradition that a cot is sometimes passed down through generations.
+In some families, there is the nice tradition that a cot is sometimes passed down through generations.
 In other families, the cot is passed down from one sibling to the next.
-In all these cases, it can make sense to give a cot a new look with fresh paint.
-Because a new coat of paint not only turns a cot that shows signs of use into a real eye-catcher.
-It also ensures clean , hygienic surfaces again.
+In all these cases, it can make sense to give a cot a new look with a fresh coat of paint.
+Because a paint coat not only turns a cot that shows signs of wear into a real eye-catcher, it also provides a clean, hygienic surface again.

 As chemical products, paints are not known to be particularly healthy.
-Babies and toddlers are sensitive little creatures who are already confronted with plenty of environmental toxins outside their nurseries.
-So we want to be sure that at least the closest environment of our child, and that includes the children's room furniture and toys, are completely harmless to health.
+Babies and toddlers are sensitive little creatures who are already confronted with enough environmental toxins outside their nurseries.
+So we want to be sure that at least a child's direct surroundings, including children's furniture and toys, are completely unharmful to health.

 Which paints are suitable for painting baby beds?